 - Emirates operates many fifth-freedom flights all over the world.
 Below is an overview of fifth-freedom Emirates routes that operate as an extension of a service to/from Dubai:

-See a complete list of fifth-freedom routes and join the discussion on the Australian Frequent Flyer forum: A Complete, Updated List of Fifth-Freedom Routes
+See the complete list of fifth-freedom routes on Australian Frequent Flyer: A Complete List of Fifth-Freedom Routes